PixarAnimationStudios/ruby-jss/README-2.0.0.md

 3) Removing this code will make it easier to understand the permissions needed to do things in ruby-jss

 The last point is very important.
 Right now, in order to be able to manipulate the scope of any scopable object, the account with which you're accessing the API must have at least 'read' permission on all the different kinds of objects that _might_ be in the scope: computers, computer groups, buildings, departments, network segments, and so on.
 Removing or limiting the validation-based interdependency will make it easier to limit the access needed for API service accounts, and thereby increase overall security.

+### .fetch :random

+You can still fetch random objects from a collection, but use `.fetch random: true`.
+The older `.fetch :random` is deprecated and will be removed.

 ## Contact